Updated: Aug 17, 2022

 If you’re working with a gauge over 4”, divide the number of stitches and rows by 4 to get the gauge over a single inch.
 Do not round this number.

 You will need to know the number of stitches in the front and each shoulder.
 This will be the number of stitches in the last row before any decreases for ribbing.
 If your pattern has a stitch between the front and the shoulders for the raglan increase itself, assign that stitch to the sleeve.

 Determine starting neck depth

 In a raglan, stitches from the sleeve contribute to neck depth (see illustration below).
-This will be the number of shoulder stitches before any trim or ribbing.

 Determine how deep you want the front neck to be - desired front neck depth

-For a crew neck, we’re looking at a shallow neckline, just enough for to create room for your neck.
+For a crew neck, we’re looking at a shallow neckline, just enough to create room for your neck.

 Method one: measure your body

 Measure from the point where your neck meets the shoulder (right at the top where a shoulder seam would be), straight down to a point level with where you want the bottom of the neckline to be.
 The line you measure should be perpendicular to the floor, not at an angle to the middle of the neck (see illustration above).